lmas/feedloggr/README.md

 You can create a new config file by running:

-    feedloggr -example > .feedloggr.conf
+    feedloggr -example > .feedloggr3.conf

-You should then edit `.feedloggr.conf` and add in your RSS/Atom feeds.
+You should then edit `.feedloggr3.conf` and add in your RSS/Atom feeds.
 The format of the config is [TOML](https://github.com/toml-lang/toml).

 When you're done editting the config, you can test it and make sure there's no